Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Green Peas – Peas are also optional, as carbs in peas are on the high side, but I love and have included them.

 - Eggs – Use whole, large eggs.

-- Coconut Aminos – This is used in place of soy sauce and is my preference, but low sodium soy sauce or tamari are fine to use instead if you like.
+- Coconut Aminos – This is used in place of soy sauce and is my preferred soy sauce substitute, but low sodium soy sauce or tamari are fine to use instead if you like.

 - Sesame Oil – Use a toasted sesame oil for best flavor.
 Be sure to add this only at the end, as it’s not intended to be used as a cooking oil.

 - Green Onions – Thinly slice green onions for garnish and fresh flavor.